 Refuge On Ming

-The core group of volunteer leaders has grown and solidified over the months, and includes experienced experts in areas of social work, education, and ministry.
-Managing the operations of a project like this will be a massive, ongoing undertaking.
+The core group of volunteer leaders has grown and solidified over the years, and includes experienced experts in areas of social work, education, and ministry.
+Managing the operations of a project like this is a massive, ongoing undertaking.

 Shelter1.JPG